Vlad3Design/FadeLine/README.md

 - **Gradual fade:** The further a line is from your cursor, the more faded it becomes.
 - **Active line always clear:** The current line is always fully visible, even when not editing.
 - **Smart auto-scroll:** Automatically centers the current line in the editor for optimal focus.
+- **Fade toggle:** Option to disable fade effects completely for clean text mode.
 - **Customizable:**
+  - **Enable/Disable fade:** Toggle fade effects on/off with a single click
   - **Fade amount:** Set the minimum opacity for the most distant lines (slider)
   - **Fade radius:** Choose how many lines around the cursor are faded gradually (slider)
   - **Auto-scroll delay:** Control how quickly the editor scrolls to center the current line